Tartu, Estonia

 When we asked expats and global nomads about their social experiences in Tartu, they replied:

 "Expats, retirees, and digital nomads living in Tartu, typically have a vibrant and diverse social life.
 They often engage in various cultural events, such as attending concerts, theater performances, and art exhibitions.
 They also participate in language exchange programs and attend international meetups to connect with fellow expats and locals.
 Many of them enjoy exploring the city's rich history, visiting museums, and strolling through the picturesque Old Town.
 Outdoor enthusiasts can take advantage of the city's parks, rivers, and nearby forests for recreational activities.
-Additionally, expats, retirees, and digital nomads often frequent cafes, restaurants, and bars to socialize and network with others in the community," mentioned an expat living in Tartu.
+Additionally, expats, retirees, and digital nomads often frequent cafes, restaurants, and bars to socialize and network with others in the community," said one expat living in Tartu.

 "The social scene in Tartu, is vibrant and diverse, with a mix of local and international influences.
 As a university town, Tartu has a youthful and energetic atmosphere, with students from various countries contributing to the city's cultural life.
 There are numerous bars, cafes, and restaurants where people can gather and socialize, as well as a thriving arts scene with galleries, theaters, and live music venues.
 Tartu is also known for its lively festivals and events, such as the Tartu Love Film Festival, the Tartu Student Days, and the Hanseatic Days, which bring people together to celebrate and enjoy various aspects of the city's culture.
 The city's parks and green spaces, such as Toome Hill and the Emajõgi River, provide a natural setting for outdoor gatherings and leisure activities.
 In addition, Tartu has a strong sense of community, with various clubs, societies, and organizations catering to different interests and hobbies.
 These groups provide opportunities for locals and visitors alike to connect and engage with like-minded individuals.
-Overall, the social scene in Tartu is welcoming, inclusive, and offers a wide range of activities and experiences for people of all ages and backgrounds," said one expat.
+Overall, the social scene in Tartu is welcoming, inclusive, and offers a wide range of activities and experiences for people of all ages and backgrounds," commented one expat living in Tartu, Estonia.

 What advice to expats in Tartu have about housing?